vinci1it2000/schedula/README.rst

         template                Generate "empty" input-file at <excel-file-path>.
         ipynb                   Generate IPython notebooks inside <output-folder>; view them with cmd: ipython --notebook-dir=<output-folder>
         modelgraph              List all or plot available models.
-If no model(s) specified, all assumed.
+If no model(s) specified, all assumed. datasync                Synchronise and re-sample time series from different sources.
+It saves results in a clone of the input file overwriting the <ref-sheet>.

     Examples for `cmd.exe`:
         # Create work folders ans fill them with sample-vehicles: